elvisbui/Predicting-Length-of-Stay/README.md

 In this project, I will outline how I will go about doing a machine learning project.
 I will be using this dataset for this project: https://www.kaggle.com/nehaprabhavalkar/av-healthcare-analytics-ii

-The final model an be found here: [Final Model](https://github.com/elvisbui/Predicting-Length-of-Stay/blob/master/Ensemble.ipynb)
+The final model can be found here: [Final Model](https://github.com/elvisbui/Predicting-Length-of-Stay/blob/master/Ensemble.ipynb)

 # Pipeline
 1. Understanding the Problem